 So how does one go about control of variation?
 To do that, one has to enable a risk management system.
 To be highly effective, a risk management system needs to be initiated early on during the design and development of ECP.
 A rigorous application of risk management tools during stage 1 (process design stage) will help the practitioner to assess, understand, and ultimately control the level of variation in systems and processes.
 Therefore, critical quality attributes and critical process parameters should be established during risk assessment exercises.
 In addition to risk assessment exercises, experiments should be conducted to attain data about the cleaning process being developed and understood.
 These stage 1 process design studies should utilize a statistical design of experiments (DoE) where appropriate.
 DoE is “a structured, organized method for determining the relationship between factors affecting a process and the output of that process.”

-As stated in the FDA process validation guidance, “Risk analysis tools can be used to screen potential variables for DoE studies to minimize the total number of experiments conducted while maximizing knowledge gained.”
-Further, the guidance says that “the results of DoE studies can justify establishing ranges of incoming component quality, equipment parameters, and in-process material quality attributes.”
+As stated in the FDA process validation guidance, “risk analysis tools can be used to screen potential variables for DoE studies to minimize the total number of experiments conducted while maximizing knowledge gained.”
+Further, this guidance says that “the results of DoE studies can justify establishing ranges of incoming component quality, equipment parameters, and in-process material quality attributes.”
 At the time of the process design, it is generally recognized that not all possible sources of variability will be known.
 However, if risk management is exercised to develop insightful DoE studies, they should help develop a low variability process.

 Additionally, comparative cleanability studies could be performed to compare products.
 Typical evaluation factors include (but are not limited to):

-Solubility of active
+- Solubility of active

-Cleanability of the active concentration
+- Cleanability of the active concentration

-Complexity of the cleaning procedure
+- Complexity of the cleaning procedure

-The use of data collection, analysis, and evaluation are the most critical tasks in a cleaning validation program.
+The use of data collection, analysis and evaluation are the most critical tasks in a cleaning validation program.
 The earlier practitioners start realizing this, the better understanding of variability they will achieve.